MHickey2/Wannabe-Healthy/TESTING.md

 2. View a collection of Blogs in the blog Section.

-**The Home page contains a collection of blogs and they are classified in a selection of categories.**
+**The Home page contains a collection of blogs and they are classified in a selection of categories.
+The Categories are Diet, Health, Relaxation and Exercise.
+There is pagination included, so extra blogs are displayed(6 blogs per page) on next page.**

 3. Search the blog section for particular categories or by title content.

-**Above the blogs, there is a search bar where the User can search by category type, or a word within a blog title.**
+**Above the blogs, there is a search bar where the User can search by category type, or a word within a blog title.
+If there are no search results for a specific search, a message is displayed to the user, telling them no result was found and they are given an option to try again or return to the main home page.**

 4. Click on a blog item and view more indepth content of the selected blog.

-**When a User clicks on a blog, they are taken to the post_detail page, where they can see the full details of the Blog on a seperate page.**
+**When a User clicks on a blog, they are taken to the post_detail page, where they can see the full details of the Blog.The page will display a blog image, the blog content and the bio details for the Post author.**

-5. Register for an account to avail of full features of the site.
+1. Register for an account to avail of full features of the site.

 **When a User registers on the site, they have access to full functionality within the site.
 They are able to add,edit or delete a blog or recipe.
 They can like/unlike a blog/recipe, They can leave a comment for a blog/recipe.
-They will have their own Profile on the site and they can update the details within this profile.**
+They will have their own Profile on the site and they can add/update the details within their own profile.**

 6. View the number of likes on a blog.

-**Below individual blog posts there is a heart icon and a number which relates to the number of like that the blog has received.
+**Below individual blog posts there is a heart icon and a number which relates to the number of likes that the blog has received.
 This can be seen on the home and the post_detail pages.**

 7. View comments left for different blogs in the collection.